-There isn’t another comp plan like it, so it should be a fun one.
+There isn’t another comp plan like it, so it should be a fun one – although it gets changed so much its hard to keep up.
 Kick back, grab your favorite beverage (I prefer Nos energy drinks) and take notes.

 Truthfully, the best way to understand the Empower Network Compensation plan is to study this PDF put out by Dave Wood and the crew.

 It is very thorough.
 And for the cliff notes version, see below.